anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3"></a>
 ## 6.3 Cloud Infrastructure and VIM Security

-In the "[Security boundaries and threats](https://docs.openstack.org/security-guide/introduction/security-boundaries-and-threats.html)" section of the [OpenStack security guide]
-(https://docs.openstack.org/security-guide/introduction/introduction-to-openstack.html), there is extensive description on security domains, threat classifications, and attack vectors.
+In the "[Security boundaries and threats](https://docs.openstack.org/security-guide/introduction/security-boundaries-and-threats.html)" section of the [OpenStack security guide](https://docs.openstack.org/security-guide/introduction/introduction-to-openstack.html), there is extensive description on security domains, threat classifications, and attack vectors.
 The following only touches on some of the topics and at a high level.

 <a name="6.3.1"></a>
 ### 6.3.1 System Hardening